mmlacak/crochess/docs/source/libcc/ccposdefs.rst

 Piece step arrays
 -----------------

+All arrays, beside their length and size, have a terminating position, similar to zero-terminating strings; terminating position is :c:data:`CC_TYPED_STEP_INVALID`.

 .. c:type:: CcTypedStep const CC_STEPS_LIGHT_PAWN[ CC_STEPS_PAWN_SIZE ]

     Steps array for light Pawn, from Classical Chess up to, and including,